rabbitmq/rabbitmq-oauth2-tutorial/README.md

 > IMPORTANT: If you try to access the management ui and authenticate with UAA using rabbit_admin you wont be able to do bind a queue with routing_key `test` to the `amq.topic` exchange because that user in UAA does not have the required permissions.
-In our handcrafted token, we have granted ourselves the right permissions/scopes.
+In our handcrafted token, you have granted ourselves the right permissions/scopes.

 ## Use advanced OAuth 2.0 configuration

-In this section, we are going to explore various OAuth 2.0 configurations we can enable in RabbitMQ.
+In this section, you are going to explore various OAuth 2.0 configurations you can enable in RabbitMQ.

 ### Use custom scope field